Code-Institute-Submissions/tadhgnolan-not-read-it_Resub/README.md

 - Comment on a post: As a Site User I can leave comments on a post so that I can be involved in the conversation.
 - Like / Unlike: As a Site User I can like or unlike a post so that I can interact with the content.
 - Manage posts: As a Site User / Admin I can create, read, update and delete posts so that I can manage my blog content.
-- Select Category: As a Site User / Admin I can select a topic category when creating a post.
+- Select Catagory: As a Site User / Admin I can select a topic catagory when creating a post.
 - Create drafts: As a Site Admin I can create draft posts so that I can finish writing the content later.
 - Approve comments: As a Site Admin I can approve or disapprove comments so that I can filter out objectionable comments.